|Hometown:||Cedar Rapids, Iowa|

 *2015 and 2016 WBI appearances

-J. Travis Brewster, a two-time Big Sky Conference Coach of the Year, enters his sixth season at the helm at the University of North Dakota and his 13th year with the women’s basketball program.
-Brewster has led UND to a pair of postseason appearances and 50 wins in his three seasons as head coach with a myriad of program firsts along the way.
+J. Travis Brewster, a two-time Big Sky Conference Coach of the Year, enters his sixth season at the helm at the University of North Dakota and his 14th year with the women's basketball program.
+Brewster has led UND to three straight postseason appearances and 69 wins in his four seasons as head coach with a myriad of program firsts along the way.

 Brewster, who spent nine years as an assistant under former head coach Gene Roebuck, guided the team into the first season in the Big Sky Conference in 2012-13.
-Once acclimated, his teams have ascended back to their normal perch near the top of the league standings and qualifying for national postseason tournaments.
+Once acclimated, his teams have ascended back to their normal perch near the top of the league standings and qualifying for national postseason tournaments with regularity.

-His most recent team was the first (in the Division I era) to win a national tournament game, a pair of wins at the 2014 Preseason Women’s National Invitational (at Towson University).
+His 2015-16 team was the first (in the Division I era) to win a national tournament game, a pair of wins at the 2014 Preseason Women’s National Invitational (at Towson University).
 That was part of a 7-1 start to the campaign, the best start on record in UND’s Division I era.
 UND would qualify for the Women’s Basketball Invitational at season’s end for its third postseason appearance in four seasons.

 Brewster was named the Big Sky Conference Coach of the Year in 2013-14, guiding his team to a host of firsts and milestones in a season that will long be remembered.
 His second team went 22-10, 15-5 in league play and not only won a share of the Big Sky’s regular season title, but earned the opportunity to host the league tournament.
 It did so and cruised to the tourney title and the NCAA Division I Tournament-- all of those accomplishments becoming program firsts.